Build Your Own Garden

-Plants native to the Sydney basin are good at growing in poor soil (think sandy Sydney coastline) with not a lot of water.
+Plants native to the Sydney basin are good at growing in poor soil with not a lot of water.

-- Download the related documents and choose which type of plants you would like in your garden.
+- Download the Sydney plants list and choose which type of plants you would like in your garden.

 - Listen to Aunty Fran Bodkin talk about the plants and their uses.
-Decide if there are some that could be useful to you and your family/friends and be sure to include this plant in your garden!
+Are there some that could be useful to you and your family and friends ?

 - Visit your local native nursery to see what they have in stock.
 Aim to have 4-5 different plants in the one garden bed.